Wappalyzer-based tech stack detection library

 Wappalyzer Next

-This project is a command line tool and python library that uses Wappalyzer extension (and its fingerprints) to detect technologies.
-Other projects that emerged after the discontinuation of the official open-source project are using outdated fingerprints and lack accuracy when used on dynamic web apps.
-This project bypasses those limitations.
+This project is a command line tool and python library that uses the Wappalyzer browser extension and its fingerprints to detect technologies.
+Other projects that emerged after the discontinuation of the official open-source project are using outdated fingerprints and lack accuracy on dynamic web apps.
+This project bypasses those limitations by running the extension in Chromium through Playwright.

 Installation